Business Tax Rates

 Income tax is not payable by the fund on income and capital gains where pensions are paid to the members.

-There is currently up to a $1.9 million cap (applies from 1 July 2023) on the amount of superannuation benefits that an individual can have in pension phase which is not subject to tax.
+There is currently a $1.9 million cap (applies for the 2023-24 and 2024-25 years) being the the total amount of superannuation that can be transferred into the retirement phase.
 The excess over the cap will need to be withdrawn by the member or maintained in an accumulation phase account where earnings are taxed at the rate of 15%.

 Superannuation Contributions Work Test